SuperDrew/TestingResources/Testing mind-set.md

 |Capability			| What can the software do?
 What should it do?
 |Reliability		| How often would this break?
 |Usability			| How easy is it to use?
 Can the user figure out what to do?
 |Security			  | If a hacker attempted to get access how easy would it be?
+See Katrina's [security pathway](http://katrinatester.blogspot.co.uk/search/label/Pathway)
 |Scalability		| Does this work for 2 users, 10 users, 50 users?
 Think about concurrency and data size.
 |Performance		| Will the user notice how long this takes?
 How will this scale with multiple users, more blocks, larger dbs, massive migration scripts?
 |Installability	| Do files need to be added or removed from the installer?
 Does this change dependencies?